akshay2604/ds-lib/README.md

   </a>
 </div>

-spartan.ng has formed a powerful alliance with Zerops, a developer-first cloud platform that shares our commitment to advancing the Angular ecosystem.
+grg-ui.ng has formed a powerful alliance with Zerops, a developer-first cloud platform that shares our commitment to advancing the Angular ecosystem.

 Through their strategic support, Zerops has enabled: